-What’s the Difference between Enameled Aluminum Wire and Enameled Copper Wire?
+What’s The Difference Between Enameled Aluminum Wire And Enameled Copper Wire?

 Perhaps you have some doubts about which enameled wire will solve your problem.
 The use of this type of wire for residential purposes has been widespread since about the mid-1960s.
 However, its popularity gradually declined from the late 1970s until it picked up again in the 1990s.
 Despite its high cost, copper is still used more widely than aluminum in conducting coils, but each material has its advantages and disadvantages.